There are more world-famous landscapes and outdoor things to do in Page, AZ than in any other region in the entire state of Arizona!

 🤫 Secret Things to do in Page, AZ

 All of the following hidden gems and secret things to do near Page, AZ can be found within a 1-2 hour drive.
 While some of these attractions may already be on your itinerary, I promise you will discover some you never knew existed.

 Please be respectful of the delicate nature of the region and remember that you are a guest.

 While the Upper and Lower Antelope Canyons are incredibly well known, there are actually a wide collection of sandstone caverns known as slot canyons that have formed near Page.
 Of those, one of the least explored is the Secret Antelope Slot Canyon.

-If you would like to book a tour, you can do so on their website via the link below:
+If you would like to book a tour, you can find out more using the button below:

 Visitors booking a tour of the Upper Antelope Slot Canyon with Adventurous Antelope Canyon Photo Tours can (and should!) book the extended tour with features a stop at a small but impressive secret slot known as Rattlesnake Canyon.
 Many consider this the best non-Antelope slot canyon that can be found in the Page region.